-"You mean giving up those Irish corporations?" said Lord Monmouth.
-"Well, between ourselves, I am quite of the same opinion.
-But we must mount higher; we must go to¢8 for the real mischief.
+'You mean giving up those Irish corporations?' said Lord Monmouth.
+'Well, between ourselves, I am quite of the same opinion.
+But we must mount higher; we must go to '28 for the real mischief.
 But what is the use of lamenting the past?
-Peel is the only man; suited to the times and all that, at least we must say so, and try to believe so; we can't go back.
+Peel is the only man; suited to the times and all that; at least we must say so, and try to believe so; we can't go back.
 And it is our own fault that we have let the chief power out of the hands of our own order.
-It was never thought of in the time of your great-grandfather, sir.
-And if a Commoner were for a season permitted to be the nominal Premier to do the detail, there was always a secret Committee of great 1688 Nobles to give him his instructions."
+It was never thought of in the time of your greatgrandfather, sir.
+And if a commoner were for a season permitted to be the nominal Premier to do the detail, there was always a secret committee of great 1688 nobles to give him his instructions.'

-"I should be very sorry to see secret Committees of great 1688 Nobles again," said Coningsby.
+'I should be very sorry to see secret committees of great 1688 nobles again,' said Coningsby.

-"Then what the devil do you want to see?" said Lord Monmouth.
+'Then what the devil do you want to see?' said Lord Monmouth.

-"Political Faith," said Coningsby, "instead of Political Infidelity."
+'Political faith,' said Coningsby, 'instead of political infidelity.'

-"Hem!" said Lord Monmouth.
+'Hem!' said Lord Monmouth.

-"Before I support Conservative principles," continued Coningsby, "I merely wish to be informed what those principles aim to conserve.
-It would not appear to be the Prerogative of the Crown, since the principal portion of a Conservative oration now is an invective against a late royal act which they describe as a Bed-chamber plot.
+'Before I support Conservative principles,' continued Coningsby, 'I merely wish to be informed what those principles aim to conserve.
+It would not appear to be the prerogative of the Crown, since the principal portion of a Conservative oration now is an invective against a late royal act which they describe as a Bed-chamber plot.
 Is it the Church which they wish to conserve?
 What is a threatened Appropriation Clause against an actual Church Commission in the hands of Parliamentary Laymen?
 Could the Long Parliament have done worse?
-Well then, if it's neither the Crown nor the Church whose rights and privileges this Conservative party propose to vindicate, is it your House, the House of Lords, whose powers they are prepared to uphold?
-Is it not notorious that the very man whom you have elected as your leader in that House, declares among his Conservative adherents, that henceforth the very Assembly that used to furnish those Committees of great Revolution Nobles that you mention, is to initiate nothing; and without a struggle is to subside into that undisturbed repose which resembles the Imperial tranquillity that secured the frontiers by paying tribute."
+Well, then, if it is neither the Crown nor the Church, whose rights and privileges this Conservative party propose to vindicate, is it your House, the House of Lords, whose powers they are prepared to uphold?
+Is it not notorious that the very man whom you have elected as your leader in that House, declares among his Conservative adherents, that henceforth the assembly that used to furnish those very Committees of great revolution nobles that you mention, is to initiate nothing; and, without a struggle, is to subside into that undisturbed repose which resembles the Imperial tranquillity that secured the frontiers by paying tribute?'

-"All this is vastly fine," said Lord Monmouth; "but I see no means by which I can attain my object but by supporting Peel.
+'All this is vastly fine,' said Lord Monmouth; 'but I see no means by which I can attain my object but by supporting Peel.
 After all, what is the end of all parties and all politics?
 To gain your object.
-I want to turn our coronet into a Ducal one, and to get your grandmother's barony called out of abeyance in your favour.
+I want to turn our coronet into a ducal one, and to get your grandmother's barony called out of abeyance in your favour.
 It is impossible that Peel can refuse me.
 I have already purchased an ample estate with the view of entailing it on you and your issue.
-You will make a conderable alliance; you may marry if you please Lady Theresa Sydney.
+You will make a considerable alliance; you may marry, if you please, Lady Theresa Sydney.
 I hear the report with pleasure.
-Count on my at once entering into any arrangement conducive to your happiness."
+Count on my at once entering into any arrangement conducive to your happiness.'

-"My dear grandfather, you have ever been to me only too kind and generous."
+'My dear grandfather, you have ever been to me only too kind and generous.'